JavaScript SDK

 The @cloudinary/html

-package from frontend-frameworks provides plugins to render the media on your site in the most optimal way and improve your user's experience by automating media tasks like lazy loading, responsive images and more.
+package from frontend-frameworks provides plugins to render the media on your site in the optimal way and improve your user's experience by automating media tasks like lazy loading, responsive images and more.

 Sample projects